protokol/solidity-typescript-hardhat-template/README.md

 # TypeScript Solidity Boilerplate Starter Kit

-A BoilerPlate Template Project To Start Solidity Development With Hardhat and Typescript
+A BoilerPlate Template Project To Start Solidity Development With Hardhat and Typescript.
+All you have to do is create a new repository from the template and start coding your smartcontracts.

+## Hardhat Configuration

+- typescript support enabled
+- typechain plugin installed (typescript type bindings are generated from smart contracts)/check Typechain docs
+- hardhat-deploy plugin enabled (use deployments from `deploy` folder, order and tag them.
+Multinetwork deployments supported)
+- hardhat console enabled - to allow of 'solidity' console.log usage
+- testing environment configured and operational

 Check the Hardhat documentation for more information.